All About Adult Hodgkin Lymphoma

 Once you have been treated for Hodgkin lymphoma, you will be followed closely by your care team.
-For the first two years after treatment, it it recommended you have a physical exam and complete blood counts every 3-6 months.
-After the first two years, you should see your care provider every 6-12 months until you are three years post treatment, and annually thereafter.
-It is recommended you receive a CT scan of the chest, abdomen and pelvis at 6, 12 and 24 months after completion of therapy.
-Survivors should also receive annual flu vaccines.
-If you received radiation to the spleen or had your spleen removed, you should receive pneumococcal, meningococcal, and H-flu revaccination 5-7 years after your have completed treatment.
+For the first one to two years after treatment, it is recommended you have a physical exam and complete blood counts every 3-6 months.
+After the first two years, you should see your care provider every 6-12 months until you are three years post-treatment, and annually thereafter.
+It is recommended you receive a CT scan of the chest, abdomen (belly), and pelvis at 6, 12, and 24 months after completion of therapy, and as clinically indicated after two years.
+Survivors should also receive annual flu and other vaccines as indicated.
+If you received radiation to the spleen or had your spleen removed, you should receive pneumococcal, meningococcal, and H-flu revaccination 5-7 years after you have completed treatment.

 Patients who are cured of their Hodgkin lymphoma can expect to live many decades after their treatment.
 However, this means that some late effects of treatments can be seen.
 These include:

-- Secondary cancers: Other cancers, including lung and breast cancer, non-Hodgkin lymphoma and leukemia can occur, even many years after treatment for Hodgkin lymphoma, depending on the type of treatment received and the location where radiation therapy may have been targeted.
+- Secondary cancers: Other cancers, including lung and breast cancer, non-Hodgkin lymphoma, and leukemia can occur, even many years after treatment for Hodgkin lymphoma.
+These depend on the type of treatment received and where radiation therapy may have been targeted.
 Your treatment team will discuss cancer screening plans with you after you have completed treatment.

-- Cardiovascular disease: Patients who have received radiation to the mediastinum (chest) and certain kinds of chemotherapy may be at a higher risk for developing heart disease, sometime 5 to 10 years after completion of treatment.
-Your team should monitor your blood pressure at all follow up appointments.
+- Cardiovascular disease: Patients who have received radiation to the mediastinum (chest) and certain kinds of chemotherapy may be at a higher risk for developing heart disease, sometimes 5 to 10 years after completion of treatment.
+Your team should monitor your blood pressure at all follow-up appointments.
 Your care team may also recommend a stress test or echocardiogram every 10 years after the completion of treatment.

 - Hypothyroidism: Decreased thyroid function (hypothyroidism) has been reported in 50% of Hodgkin lymphoma survivors who also received radiation to their neck or chest.
 Your thyroid should be examined as part of your regular exams and thyroid function tests should be performed every year after treatment.